sikrigagan/csv2table/README.md

 genTable.run();
 ```
 > Specify csvstring in variable `csvString`.
-> Specify ID of table/div element present on web page.
+> Specify ID of table/div element present on web page in variable `domElem`.